 You might find your answer here in one of our Helpful Articles.
 Or see below for frequently asked questions!

-1. What type of payments do you accept?
-We accept all major credit cards including Visa, MasterCard and American Express.
-We also accept PayPal.
+2. What type of payments do you accept?
+We accept PayPal and all major credit cards including Visa, MasterCard and American Express.

-2. Why can't I check out or see my shopping cart?
+3. Why can't I check out or see my shopping cart?
 If you are having problems seeing your shopping cart or checking out on the site, you may be browsing with an older version of Internet Explorer that is not compatible with our security settings.
 You can try to checkout using another browser (i.e. Mozilla Firefox, Chrome, a different version of Internet Explorer).
-If you are still experiencing an issue, you may also contact us to place your order over the phone/email/chat.
+If you are still experiencing an issue, please contact us and request a call back to place a phone order.

-4. How do I regrip my clubs?
-Watch this video on how to regrip your clubs.
+5. How do I regrip my clubs?
+Review this article on Everything You Need to Know about Regripping

 **Please note that Grips4Less is not responsible for any damage due to improper installation of golf grips.

-5. How will you ship my items?
-We ship using USPS, UPS and Fedex.
-Delivery confirmation is included in all orders.
+6. How will you ship my items?
+For US orders, We ship using Fedex and USPS.
+A shipping confirmation e-mail will be sent at the time of shipment.
 If your package is returned 'undeliverable' it will not be reshipped.
 You will be returned the original purchase price, but not the shipping charges.
 If your order qualified for free shipping, there will be a $6.99 return-shipping-fee added if you'd like us to resend the package to another address.
 Please make sure the shipping address is accurate and notify us immediately if there is an error.
 Once your order has shipped, we will not be able to change the shipping address.
+View our full shipping policy for more details.

 Yes, we only carry authentic IOMIC grips that come direct from the manufacturer.
 Since 2014, some IOMIC grips have been manufactured in Thailand.
 The quality and construction remains exactly the same as the grips manufactured in Japan.
 They use the same machines, materials and standards.
 We cannot guarantee authenticity on other sites or retailers as some do sell fake models such as eBay.
 Not all production has moved to Thailand; models such as the X-Grip, X-Evolution, Putter Grip 65g/75g, are still manufactured in Japan.